 We recognize that employee awareness is the most important aspect of promoting information security measures.
 For example, DENSO regularly conducts drills and training—such as by sending employees emails that look as if they could contain viruses.
 In addition to raising individuals’ awareness of security, in this way we put in place a structure for responding when the threat is real.

-TOPICS: Initiatives of DENSO CORPORATION
+TOPIC: Initiatives of DENSO CORPORATION

 To ensure that the way we use information assets does not infringe upon the rights and interests of the information provider, we are working to forecast risks from a broad range of perspectives, including contract conditions and adherence to laws and regulations, formulate relevant rules, and establish a structure to appropriately manage and operate these assets.
 In these ways, we will work to strengthen governance going forward.